In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 As scholars labored to establish economics in the late nineteenth century, there was substantial intra-disciplinary conflict about how to proceed; differing on what roles historicism, theory, and science should play.
 (The book gives some great history.)
 John Neville Keynes, John Maynard Keynes’ father, assumed the role of peacemaker.
 He popularized the “positive versus normative” frame and worked to move scholars beyond endless squabbling toward productive research, thereby gaining credibility for the discipline.

 Despite these ambitions, economics was not born in a vacuum.
-From the 1890s up into World War I, societal gatekeepers saw themselves as stewards of a moral and cultural order, envisioning evermore progress and human improvement in keeping with the Reason paradigm.
-Decades before, John Stuart Mill had introduced homo economicus, human beings as rational, utility calculating machines.
-Mill and these later economists retained at least a sense of the progress teleology, even as they begin to apply the scientific method to evaluating behavior.
+From the 1890s to World War I, societal gatekeepers saw themselves as stewards of a moral and cultural order, envisioning evermore progress and human improvement in keeping with the Reason paradigm.
+Decades before, John Stuart Mill had introduced homo economicus, human beings as rational, utility-calculating machines.
+Mill and these later economists retained at least a sense of the progress teleology, even as they began to apply the scientific method to evaluating behavior.
 Homo economicus was a knowingly simplified anthropology, but with research, one might imagine revision and nuance could be brought to bear over time.
-A variety of social changes in years prior to and through World War I rocked confidence in the progress narrative, leaving the discipline adrift.
+A variety of social changes in the years before and through World War I rocked confidence in the progress narrative, leaving the discipline adrift.
 Enter John Maynard Keynes.

 The Keynesian Revolution

 We frequently view John Maynard Keynes as a tedious academic.
 In reality, Keynes was a core member of the highly influential Bloomsbury Group in London, a collection of intellectuals and artists including Leonard and Virginia Woolf, E.M.
-Forster, Clive and Vanessa (Woolf) Bell, Duncan Grant and Lytton Strachey.
-They embraced, in Keynes words, an “immoralist” philosophy devoted to pursuing pleasure.
-“Though they weren’t sure what the highest forms of pleasure might be, their sense was that they could be found only among their greatest loves—in intimate relationships and in things like the arts, theater, and music—rather than in more pedestrian forms of enjoyment.”
+Forster, Clive and Vanessa (Woolf) Bell, Duncan Grant, and Lytton Strachey.
+In Keynes's words, they embraced an "immoralist" philosophy devoted to pursuing pleasure.
+"Though they weren't sure what the highest forms of pleasure might be, their sense was that they could be found only among their greatest loves—in intimate relationships and in things like the arts, theater, and music—rather than in more pedestrian forms of enjoyment."

 The Bloomsbury Group was disdainful of traditional values.
-This included values like diligence, frugality, self-control, found in the Reason paradigm.
-Wealth accumulation and consumerism were dehumanizing influences obstructing pursuit of pleasure.
-However, they believed only a select few were capable of pursuing pleasure the way they envisioned.
+This included values like diligence, frugality, and self-control, found in the Reason paradigm.
+Wealth accumulation and consumerism were dehumanizing influences obstructing the pursuit of pleasure.
+However, they believed only a select few could pursue pleasure as they envisioned.
 A materialistic bourgeois existence was the best for which the rest of humanity could hope.
 It was the task of the elite to shepherd the masses toward this end as the elite went about their higher pursuit of pleasure.
-Claar and Forster walk us through how Keynes’ economics reflects this philosophy but I will jump to a couple of takeaways for sake of brevity.
+Claar and Forster walk us through how Keynes' economics reflects this philosophy, but I will jump to a couple of takeaways for the sake of brevity.

 In the General Theory [Keynes seminal book), economics abandons its nineteenth-century ambition to moral neutrality.
 It no longer seeks a place alongside chemistry and physics as a detached, disinterested, purely positive observer.
 It becomes, once again, a practical discipline with a moral vision.